 On December 19, 1915 he lead 26 men of B Company in a diversionary frontal attack on the Turkish positions at the North East corner of Fusilier Bluff.
 A large mine, followed by 5 smaller mines, were detonated and the plan was for the men to advance and shelter in the crater for cover.
 The mines failed to create any meaningful cover for the men and they were mercilessly fired upon by the Turks.
 Four men were killed and 11 wounded before Lt.
 Gray was compelled to order the men to retire.

 He sailed with the Battalion to France, arriving on March 11, 1917.
 He was a platoon commander in B Company and is briefly mentioned in the Battalion war diary.
-He was promoted to Lieutenant on July 1, 1917 and shortly after proceeded to Paris for 6 days leave on July 13-19, 1917 .
-He was sent sick to hospital on July 11, 1917 and eleven days later was invalided to the UK and struck off the strength of the Battalion.
+He was promoted to Lieutenant on July 1, 1917 and shortly after, proceeded to Paris for 6 days leave on June 13-19, 1917.
+Not long after he returned, he was sent sick to hospital on July 11, 1917 and eleven days later was invalided to the UK and struck off the strength of the Battalion.

-After he recovered he continued to serve, now with the 8th (Reserve) Battalion Manchester Regiment in Filey, and was awarded the Military Cross on May 5, 1919 for continuous good service.
+Meanwhile he continued to serve, now with the 8th (Reserve) Battalion Manchester Regiment in Filey, and was awarded the Military Cross on May 5, 1919 for “gallant and distinguished services in the Field”.
 He resigned his commission on February 22, 1921 retaining the rank of Lieutenant.